Pupil Premium Strategy

 In order to address these barriers, we will spend our Pupil Premium funding in the following ways:

-- Provision of a Pupil Premium Leader who is responsible for tracking the progress, monitoring the provision provided and evaluating the impact of interventions of children who benefit from Pupil Premium funding.
+- Provision of a Pupil Premium Leader who is responsible for tracking the progress, monitoring the provision provided and evaluating the impact of interventions of children who benefit from Pupil Premium Grant.

-- 1 to 1 and small group interventions to raise attainment in English and Maths.
+- 1 to 1 and small group interventions and catch-up to raise attainment in English and Maths.

-- The SENCo tracks attendance and provides support in this area.
+- Provision of an Attendance Officer who tracks attendance and provides support in this area.

 - Provision of a breakfast club.

-- Support home learning by providing a weekly homework club to support children.
+- Provision of weekly homework clubs to support children.

-- Provision of support to meet the social and wellbeing needs of our pupils.
+- Provision of support to meet the social and wellbeing needs of our pupils including in-school counselling and well-being support.

 Impact will be measured by:

-- Progress and attainment data for academic year 2017-18
+- Progress and attainment data for the academic year

 - Case studies